 My top 3 reasons for making time for a 10 minute workout:

 1. When I feel stressed, a 10 minute workout gives me an instant boost of energy and helps me refocus.

 2. Like everyone, I’m often rushing and I find a 10 minute workout is enough exercise to help me not feel guilty about missing my regular routine.

 3. 10 minute workouts can deliver surprisingly effective results quickly.

 It’s always better to do some exercise instead of no exercise.
 When you’re feeling busy and stressed, promise yourself that you’ll manage at least 10 minutes even if you can’t find time for a longer workout session.

-Your warm up should always be dynamic: gently loosening off your body and slowly increasing your heart rate.
+Your warm-up should always be dynamic—gently loosen up your body and slowly increasing your heart rate.

 One of the great things about cardio exercise is that there are so many effective, fun and simple exercises to choose from to give you a good full-body workout.
 You can also work to make sure your heart rate is within its optimal fat burning zone during the cardio portion of this 10 minute workout.

 Below is a list of eight simple exercises that require no equipment.
 Try to repeat each exercise for 30 seconds and then circle through all the exercises again.
 I’ve alternated higher and lower impact exercises, and you should aim for a workout intensity of around seven or eight out of ten to reap maximum benefits.